COVID what's next: Pa. companies brace for second shutdown

 "That is certainly happening," he said.
 "We know it’s not a small number, but we don’t have a measurement on it."

-Since April, state records show at least 45 businesses announcing plans to close and permanently lay off workers.
-W.A.R.N. notices came from high-end restaurants in downtown Philadelphia, caterers in Johnstown, an LED lighting supplier in Bethlehem, and a QVC distribution center in Lancaster, among others.
+Since April, state records show at least 45 business announcing plans to close and permanently layoff workers.
+WARN notices came from high-end restaurants in downtown Philadelphia, caterers in Johnstown, an LED lighting supplier in Bethlehem, and a QVC distribution center in Lancaster, among others.

 var divElement = document.getElementById('viz1595015816912'); var vizElement = divElement.getElementsByTagName('object')[0]; if ( divElement.offsetWidth > 800 ) { vizElement.style.minWidth='420px';vizElement.style.maxWidth='760px';vizElement.style.width='100%';vizElement.style.height='534px';} else if ( divElement.offsetWidth > 500 ) { vizElement.style.minWidth='420px';vizElement.style.maxWidth='760px';vizElement.style.width='100%';vizElement.style.height='534px';} else { vizElement.style.width='100%';vizElement.style.height='727px';} var scriptElement = document.createElement('script'); scriptElement.src = 'https://public.tableau.com/javascripts/api/viz_v1.js'; vizElement.parentNode.insertBefore(scriptElement, vizElement);

-Note: Editor's Note: COVID-19 killed tens of thousands in the Northeast, caused massive unemployment and wrecked the economy.
-In an ongoing series of stories, the USA TODAY Network Atlantic Group, 37 news sites including the Bucks County Courier and The Intelligencer, examines what the government got wrong in its response to the virus, what policies eventually worked — and why we remain vulnerable if the coronavirus strikes harder in the fall.